acorg/2018-cambridge-python-course/class_notes/Day3_afternoon.md

 `chmod og= authorized_keys`: remove all permissions for other people and my group in authorized_keys directory

 ### Generating ssh key:
-*`ssh-keygen -t rsa`: generates private and public ssh key
+* `ssh-keygen -t rsa`: generates private and public ssh key
 * choose file in which to save key
 * choose if want to password protect key
-* Add public key to authorised key files
+* Add public key to authorised key files folder

 ## Screen: or how to have multiple sessions in parallel on a server which does not terminate when you close computer or lose connection
 `screen`: